Frequently Asked Questions

-There are three key components to look at.
+There are four key components to look at.
 Consider the planner’s pay structure.
 A retirement planner who earns money based on commission rather than a flat, hourly rate could have an incentive to steer you in a particular direction.
 Read the code of ethics that your financial planner adheres to.
-Look for the word “fiduciary” and language that requires planners to look after your best interests.
+Look for the word “fee-only fiduciary” and language that requires planners to look after your best interests.
 You don’t want to confuse planners with stockbrokers who are not Registered Investment Advisers.
 An RIA is an advocate for your personal planning and investments and does not sell financial products like a broker.
 Look for a financial adviser who is a CERTIFIED FINANCIAL PLANNER® (CFP), They’re licensed and regulated, plus take mandatory classes on different aspects of the financial planning process.

 In short, this means the money managers have pledged to act in a client’s best interests at all times.
 Financial planner services and Investment professionals who aren’t fiduciaries are often held to a lesser standard, the so-called “suitability standard.”
 That means that anything they sell you merely has to be suitable for you, not necessarily ideal or in your best interest.
 This point is critical, and should be a deal breaker if a prospective financial management planner is not a fee-only fiduciary, Registered Investment Advisor (RIA), and Certified Financial Planner (CFP).
 As fee-only fiduciaries, RIAs, and CFPs, we at Wealth Analytics have the legal as well as ethical responsibility to follow prudent investor practices as well as serve the client’s best interest.

 Since every situation is unique, there is no such thing as a typical client.
 However, many of our clients want to know if they are in a position to retire safely.
 They have created a successful business or career and they want to know if retirement is a realistic option.
 Typically, they would like both investment planning and financial planning services help.

 Yes, Wealth Analytics is an independent fee-only fiduciary, Registered Investment Advisor (RIA), and Certified Financial Planning (CFP) firm, who does not sell products or collect commissions.
 Unlike stock brokers and insurance agents, we act as fiduciaries on behalf of our clients.

 Yes, we are happy to work with your professional advisors.
 If you need to find a professional advisor or attorney, we are happy to refer you to one.